mxaF

 KEEP AS NON CORE

 Summary: Correct but general - MxaF binds calcium ion specifically.
-More specific term GO:0005509 (calcium ion binding) is preferred.
+The more specific term GO:0005509 (calcium ion binding) is preferred and captures the core metal-binding function.

 GO:0052933 alcohol dehydrogenase (cytochrome c(L)) activity